fleckleind/DLModules/CNN/BNN/Bi-Real Net/README.md

 Bi-Real Net: connect the real activations to activations, after 1-bit convolution and/or BatchNorm layer and before the sign function, of the consecutive block through an identity shortcut.

-## Training Algorithm
-Piecewise Polynomial Function: second-order approximation of the sign function,

-Magnitude-aware Sign Function: make gradient with respect to the real weight depends on both the sign and the magnitude of the current real weight

-Pre-train: